JpKuo24/JpKuo24.github.io/_pages/about.md

 What is NEW?
 ======
 [01/2024](https://jpkuo24.github.io/) Two papers are accepted by HotMobile'24.
-Please check our first attempt for autonomous drone delivery to your door at [Youtube](https://www.youtube.com/playlist?list=PLLzN69of2f9bD5ZfPYhDpkAv-Pz2zI7Ac).  y<br>
+Please check our first attempt for autonomous drone delivery to your door at [Youtube](https://www.youtube.com/playlist?list=PLLzN69of2f9bD5ZfPYhDpkAv-Pz2zI7Ac).
+We will release the APK soon. <br>
 [04/2023](https://jpkuo24.github.io/) I passed the preliminary examination.<br>
 [03/2023](https://jpkuo24.github.io/) I am awarded the student travel grant to attend INFOCOM'23.
 See you in New York.<br>
 [12/2022](https://jpkuo24.github.io/) "OPA: One-Predict-All For Efficient Deployment" is accepted by INFOCOM'23. <br>